Rand Tower Hotel: History

-The Rand Tower was designed by Holabird & Root for Rufus R. Rand, a World War I aviator who was part of the family that owned the Minneapolis Gas Company (Minnegasco), now part of CenterPoint Energy.
-Rand had flown in the Lafayette Flying Corps during the war.
-Much of the building is covered in Art Deco ornamentation that follows an aviation theme and there is a sculpture Wings in the lobby by Oskar J. W. Hansen.
-The original builder was C.F.
-Haglin & Sons.
+It originally served as the headquarters of the Minneapolis Gas and Light Company (now Xcel Energy).

 A skyway was attached to the building in 1969.
 Rand Tower was added to the National Register of Historic Places in 1994.
 It was known for a time as the Dain Tower until Dain Rauscher relocated to the Dain Rauscher Plaza just down the street in 1992.
 It was purchased by Gaughan Companies in 2004.
 In 2008, Hempel Properties purchased the Rand Tower to house its headquarters.
 Maven Real Estate Partners purchased the building in 2017 for $18.7 million.
-Maven converted the office building into a 270-room hotel, at a cost $110 million.
+Maven converted the office building into a 270-room hotel, at a cost of $110 million.
 The Rand Tower Hotel opened on December 2, 2020, as part of the Tribute Portfolio division of Marriott.

+Architecture and art

+The building was designed in the Art Deco style by the Chicago firm Holabird & Root.